Collaboration Education Volunteer Guidelines

 Our Volunteers

-Many of our volunteers are experienced educators who use their areas of expertise to address the individual needs of our students.
-However, some of our most successful volunteers also come from other backgrounds.
-The common thread among all our volunteers is a love of working with children and a willingness to share their valuable skills and knowledge.
+Many of our volunteers are experienced educators who use their skills and expertise to support the individual needs of our students.
+At the same time, some of our most impactful volunteers come from entirely different professional backgrounds.

 Time Commitment